ravenac95/virtstrap-core/README.rst

 ---------------------------

 I looked into using it but it did not fit my particular needs.
-It's a great tool but I wanted to create a tool that didn't have to be installed system wide to see use.
-Granted, it is easier when it is installed system wide, but I believe it's still usable without install virtstrap on the system.
+It's a great tool but I originally wanted to create a tool that didn't have to be installed system wide to see use.
+Now, however, I see that as a horrible oversight and an unnecessary limitation.
+Although I still feel there is something elegant about keeping the package out of the global system, it now seems unreasonable to me.
+As a consequence, this question seems even more relevant.
+However, after having built the initial versions of virtstrap, I realized that virtstrap could make virtualenv-wrapper even simpler.
+It could also be shared between developers, build systems, and any number of scenarios.
+So, here's my crack at making something truly useful for python development.

 virtstrap Quick Start Guide
 ---------------------------